 I mean, we planned our wedding before we even got engaged!
 In fact, we spoke about getting married before we started dating.
 Actually, we spoke about dating while we were still friends.
 It seems like we were always so over eager to get into a serious relationship that would result in us being married to each other.
 We could not wait!

 I’ve learnt that marriage is a journey… it’s not a destination.
 You don’t just say ‘I do’ and end up in a land where everything is rosy and perfect.
 It’s more like, you say ‘I do’ and then get on the train together and work towards being the perfect partner for your wife/husband.
 And yes, while being on said train, you might feel a bit overcrowded.
 Maybe you need to use the loo now and then, but you have a kid on your lap.
 Maybe you wanted the window seat and oh look, he insists on sitting at the window.
 The situation is not exactly perfect.

 A big part of being married to someone who happens to not be an exact replica of me has taught me tough lessons on how to be selfless.
-I am learning the beautiful art of forgiving more freely and saying ‘I’m sorry’ more easily.
+I’ve learnt how to choose someone else’s plans over my (very elaborate, spreadsheet brain) plans.
+And I am learning the beautiful art of forgiving more freely and saying ‘I’m sorry’ more easily.
 After a while, who left the toothpaste uncapped is less important than being able to cuddle next to your husband.
 Peace eventually takes precedence over being right.
 And having the perfect marriage means being perfect for each other, more than self gratification.

 The Bible says that he who finds a wife find a good thing.
 It also says that where there is unity God commands His blessing over it.
 I challenge myself to always remain that “good thing” in my Hubstopher’s life and to remember that we are at our strongest when we are united.

 Having the perfect marriage is hard and stuff.
 But oh the perks of being the best kind of wife to my husband… so worth it all!